Women of Algiers: 1834 painting

 Although there is a desire for realism to evoke the decorative mood, the work fails to extend the desire for realism to the women themselves, and the social customs of the harem.
 There is almost no narrative in the stagnant space.
 The women are cloistered together, not engaging with one another.
 The challenging stare of the women on the left reflects hostility towards the permeation of the private space.
 Aside from this glance there is no depiction of the nineteenth century social customs of the harems of elite Algerian culture.
 Ultimately Delacroix's stolen glance into the Algerian harem provided him with little visual information to create a realistic image.

 With these gaps in visual information Delacroix fills the voids with his own European interpretation, resulting in a subtler version of the fantasy female.
 With the exposed décolletage, loose unbounded clothing and languid poses, Delacroix's Algerian females are still situated in the European oriental dream.
 The addition of stereotypical Orientalist motifs, such as the narghile pipe, charcoal burner, and the odalisques pose.
 Together they create a fictional image that parallels the European fantasy of the harem more than reality.
 The nineteenth century European viewer's connotations of the "narghile pipe" with smoking hashish or opium, as well as the connotations of the loose unbound clothing to sexual immorality, added to this Western fantasy.

+The painting was restored in 2021, removing layers of yellowed varnish and revealing Delacroix's virtuosic use of color.